 Controls firing of replication-related triggers and rules for the current session.
-Setting this variable requires superuser privilege and results in discarding any previously cached query plans.
 Possible values are

 origin (the default),